 and

-where ${f_z}'^{(1)}$ and ${f_r}'^{(1)}$, respectively, represent the components $z$ and $r$ of the dimensionless forces(per unit volume) experienced by the fluid due to the surface undulations present on the walls of the microchannel.
+where ${f_z}'^{(1)}$ and ${f_r}'^{(1)}$, respectively, represent the components $z$ and $r$ of the dimensionless forces (per unit volume) experienced by the fluid due to the surface undulations induced velocity field present in the microchannel.

 Instead of defining the forces and solving for the velocity, we adopt the inverse approach.
-We prescribe a desired time-dependent velocity profile $u'_1$ that can act as a ratcheting potential for a tracer particle and then use eq.(\ref{eq:24}) to determine the corresponding forces required to generate it in a self-consistent manner.
-To act as a ratcheting potential, we must choose a velocity field $u_1'$ to be of a spatially inversion symmetric broken form modulated by time undulations, which will drive the system out of equilibrium.
+We prescribe a desired time-dependent velocity profile $u'_1$ that can act as a ratcheting potential for a tracer particle and then use Eq.~\ref{eq:24} to determine the corresponding forces required to generate it in a self-consistent manner.
+To act as a ratcheting potential, we must choose a velocity field $u_1'$ to be of a spatially inversion-symmetry broken form modulated by temporal undulations, which will act as a non-equilibrium force to the tracer particle.
 We do this by using the minimal coupling of the first two spatial harmonics of a sinusoidal wave, which leads to the following form:

-Where $k' = kR_0$ and $\omega' = 2\pi$ as usual.
-Note that the linearity of eq.(\ref{eq:24}) and (\ref{eq:25}) allows us to consider the velocity profile as a superposition of modes, and here lies the merit of the analytical method that we have developed.
+where $k' = kR_0$ and $\omega' = 2\pi$ as usual.
+Note that the linearity of Eq.~\ref{eq:24} and \ref {eq:25} allows us to consider the velocity profile as a superposition of modes, and here lies the merit of the analytical method that we have developed.

-Now, the continuity equation at first order is the following:
+As the continuity equation at first order is of the following form: